DUBLIN (April 27, 2017):

-This press release contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, including statements regarding the Company's 2016 financial performance, the Company’s growth strategy, the Company’s capital allocation strategy, the Company’s tax planning strategies, the Company’s ability to successfully implement new information technology systems and the performance of the markets in which the Company operates.
+This press release contains "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, including statements regarding the Company's 2017 financial performance, the Company’s growth strategy, the Company’s capital allocation strategy, the Company’s tax planning strategies, and the performance of the markets in which the Company operates.
 These forward-looking statements are based on the Company's current available information and its current assumptions, expectations and projections about future events.
 They are subject to future events, risks and uncertainties - many of which are beyond the Company’s control - as well as potentially inaccurate assumptions, that could cause actual results to differ materially from those in the forward-looking statements.
 Further information on these factors and other risks that may affect the Company's business is included in filings it makes with the Securities and Exchange Commission from time to time, including its Form 10-K for the year ended Dec.
-31, 2015, Form 10-Q for the quarter ended March 31, 2016, and in its other SEC filings.
+31, 2016, Form 10-Q for the quarter ended March 31, 2017, and in its other SEC filings.
 The Company assumes no obligations to update these forward-looking statements.

 For more information and our financial tables, please download our full earnings release below.